Last Updated on July 4, 2023

-Looking for the difference between an German Shepherd vs Australian Shepherd?
-You may be surprised by the similarities of the two breeds!
+Are you looking for the difference between a German Shepherd vs Australian Shepherd?
+You may be surprised by the similarities between the two breeds!

-German Shepherd vs Australian Shepherd have many similar characteristics stemming from their herding roots, though originally from different countries.
+German Shepherd vs Australian Shepherd has many similar characteristics stemming from their herding roots, though originally from different countries.
 Both breeds were bred as herding dogs and needed to be very intelligent, easily trained, and have lots of stamina.
-They are very active breeds and love to be a part of active families – running, playing, and practising skills like agility or tracking.
-Both breeds are very versatile and can be used as therapy, search and rescue dogs, and guide dogs.
+They are very active breeds and love being part of active families – running, playing, and practising skills like agility or tracking.
+Both breeds are versatile and can be used as therapy, search and rescue dogs, and guide dogs.

 German Shepherd vs Australian Shepherd – Size

 German Shepherds are a bit larger than Australian Shepherds.
-Full-size standard Aussies generally weigh around 30 kilos, while German Shepherds can weigh up to 43 kilos when they are full grown.
+Full-size standard Aussies generally weigh around 30 kilos, while German Shepherds can weigh up to 43 kilos when fully grown.
 German Shepherds are also about 3 inches taller than a standard Australian Shepherd.

 German Shepherds can differ in size slightly depending on whether they are from European bloodlines or American bloodlines.
 Similarly, Australian Shepherds come in Standard, Miniature, and Toy sizes.

 German Shepherd vs Australian Shepherd both sport luxurious, long hair that needs regular grooming to maintain.
 Both breeds have a double coat which protects the dog when they are herding.
 This double coat sheds a lot in both breeds.